Caroline-Barbosa-Vilar/ad-agency/README.md

 ## What I have learned
 - How to create the layout using Grid;
-- How to use Flex to position the elements in a more responsive way;
+- Position elements in a more responsive way using Flex;
-- How to create a hamburger menu.
+- Create a hamburger menu;
+- Create an animated arrow.